 Some people have found a way to justify their sordid opinion on the phenomenon of “first-year spread” by saying, and I quote a conversation I had with a Rhodes boy and friend of mine earlier this year, “First-year spread is disgusting, it is not about the weight, it is about the fact that it shows that the girl isn’t taking care of herself, stomach rolls are disgusting, I could never be with a girl that had stomach rolls”.
 And yes, I did rethink my friendship with this particular boy and yes; he is going to have a hard time finding a girl with the perfect stomach he requires, especially with that attitude!

 Despite the illusion that Rhodes is a place filled with diverse, weird and wonderful people that are non-judgemental, the fact of the matter is that “first-year spread” is taken very seriously on the Rhodes campus and it is unacceptable to most.
-If you want to avoid being ostracized,
+If you want to avoid being ostracized, I suggest that you avoid toast, become a gym freak, start counting calories and

 invest in an eating disorder!